 There are four basic types of vinyl type fences: plastic, refurbished, mono-extruded, and double/co-extruded.
 One of these is a good choice, and the other three should be avoided.

-- PVC doesn't crack, chip, peel, or rot.
+4. PVC does not crack, chip, peel, or rot.

-- PVC will stand up against moisture, wind, changing climate conditions, extreme temperatures (-65\BAF to 120\BAF), and fire.
-It has a high flash melting point of 900\BAF, which doesn't really ignite, so it is "self-extinguishing."
+5. PVC will stand up against moisture, wind, changing climate conditions, extreme temperatures (-65\BAF to 120\BAF), and fire.
+It has a high flash melting point of 900\BAF, which does not really ignite, so it is "self-extinguishing."

-- By request, the posts have aluminum stiffener inserts to withstand greater wind speeds.
+6. By request, the posts have aluminum stiffener inserts to withstand greater wind speeds.
 It is four times more flexible and five times stronger than wood.
-This is why PVC, in the long run, is not as expensive as wood; yes, initially you pay more for PVC than for wood, but it is a one-time payment.
+This is why PVC, in the long run, is not as expensive as wood.
+Yes, initially you pay more for PVC than you would for wood, but it is a one-time payment.

 The UV inhibitors are the most expensive ingredient for PVC.
 Therefore, those companies that use another system make a larger company profit while offering poorer quality.
 Be careful!!!!
 It is not always easy to recognize the different types of PVC.
 Always ask questions, and when in doubt, call us.
-In the meantime here are a list of question below that will assist you making a well informed decision.
+In the meantime, here are a list of questions below that will assist you in making a well informed decision.

 - Plastic, refurbished, mono-extruded, or Co-extruded?